Supply Chain Management: Ensure Component Availability at Design Time

 Experience an Integrated Supply Chain Solution

 Using supplier links in your designs will not only enhance your design process but also with future modifications and design reuse.
-The supply chain management capabilities in Altium help to ensure that your designs are always equipped with the right components so you’ll never miss a deadline again.
+The effective supply chain management and SCM professionals associated with Altium, help to ensure that your designs are always equipped with the right components so you’ll never miss a deadline again.

-Interested in learning more about managing your supply chain in Altium ?
+Interested in learning more about managing your supply chain planning in Altium?
 Download the free white paper Design Data Management Part 2, Supply Chain today.